mmnowak/mp3_ludido/README.md

 * Logged in Users
 8. Activities Page with Add Activity link and edit/delete links for own Activities
 9. Add Activity form
-10. Edit Activity form and Delete Activity functionallity for Activities created by User
+10. Edit Activity form and Delete Activity functionallity for Activities created by the user
 11. Occasions Page with Add Occasion link and edit/delete links for own Occasions
 12. Add Occasion form
-13. Edit Occasion form and Delete Occasion functionallity for Occasions created by User
+13. Edit Occasion form and Delete Occasion functionallity for Occasions created by the user
-14. Profile displaying Activities and Occasions created by User
+14. Profile displaying Activities and Occasions created by the user
 15. Favourites Page with functionallity to delete favourites

 ### Structure Plane

-Based on the User stories and planned features, I created a website flowchart:
+Based on the the user stories and planned features, I created a website flowchart:

 ![Flowchart](documentation/readme/site-flowchart.png)